UB-SSDC-Lab/continuation-with-stationary-condition-based-termination-suppl/index.md

 ### Continuation of $s_0$ parameter

 The second stage frees the initial-halo parameter $(s_1)_0$, enabling optimization of both the departure from the $\text{L}_2$ orbit and the arrival at the $\text{L}_1$ orbit.
 As the continuation parameter $(s_1)_0$ is varied, the exit point from the initial halo orbit moves steadily, producing corresponding adjustments in the overall trajectory.
-Interestingly, the final insertion point on the target halo also shifts to remain optimal—ultimately returning toward the initially prescribed location.
+Interestingly, the final insertion point into the target halo also shifts to remain optimal—ultimately returning toward the initially prescribed location.

 ~~~
 <div style="text-align: center; margin: 2em 0;">